samueltenka/MSAIL-TutorialSeries-Winter2016/topics_list.md

 right now it probably needs lots of modification.
 For example, you mentioned the tutorial members are hoping for unsupervised and advanced supervised learning, but the topics below are all unsupervised (suggestions for supervised topics?).
-I also generated these topics by looking online, trying to maximize well-roundedness in the world of unsupervised learning; but really, we want to account for how well we know the topics and the quantity and quality of extant resources (e.g iPython notebooks).
+Also, I generated these topics by looking online, trying to maximize well-roundedness in the world of unsupervised learning; but really, we want to account for how well we know the topics and the quantity and quality of extant resources (e.g iPython notebooks).